AgentiLoop/AgentiLoopCLI/README.md

 It's written in Rust and runs on macOS, Linux and Windows.
 It works with Claude (Anthropic), OpenAI, local models through Ollama or LM Studio, and oMLX on Apple Silicon.

 Created with AgentiLoop Agent!
 This is our baby.
-There are no prebuilt binaries yet, so you compile it from source.
-You'll need Rust.
+Prebuilt binaries for macOS, Linux and Windows are on the [Releases](https://github.com/AgentiLoop/AgentiLoopCLI/releases) page, or compile it from source with Rust.

 <img width="2048" height="1152" alt="AgentiLoop Coding in action" src="https://github.com/user-attachments/assets/d910bbd2-b47d-4c4a-89af-ac0753ccf279" />